reallnhwy/WEB102-Ghiblis-Favourites/README.md

 Submitted by: **Y Banh**

-This web app: **Present 12 top films of Studio Ghibli and links to read more about each film.**
+This web app: **Presents top 12 films of Studio Ghibli and links to read more about each film.**

 Time spent: **5** hours spent in total